kp101/Wellness-Monitor/RaspberryPi/bme68x/README.md

 2. paho-mqtt library. (see install_paho.txt),
 3. sudo raspi-config to enable i2c && sudo reboot,
 4. sudo apt install i2c-tools -y && sudo i2cdetect -y 1 for troubleshooting or setup confirmation.
->[!NOTE]
-> This project depends on codes from [Bosch Sensortec](https://github.com/boschsensortec/BME68x_SensorAPI)
-> Certain portion of codes are reproduced with modification to work around limitations.

 > [!CAUTION]
 > A word on communicating with Adafruit IO's MQTT.
 Should leave client_id="" to avoid collision with multiple client with same client_id triggering random disconnects. (don't ask me how I know.)